 You can then give your pooch’s feet a bit of love, and give them a massage on the pads and between each toe.

-Best Selling Dog Paw Grooming Products
+Dog Paw Grooming Kits

 Just like our hands, the skin on paws can become dry and cracked.
 To prevent this, you can moisturise them.